MicaelDID/FractBench/README.md

 ## Features

 Using
-- either command line arguments or console key press
+- command line arguments or selected by number keys
 - integer / double math operations for Mandelbrot fractal calculations
 - singel- or multithreaded code
 - with / without allocating memory
 - save to file option (raw dump of iterations in each coordinate, needs reprocessing for generating an image)
 - with / without repeats (1-99 or endless)

+Note: 0 as input or ctrl c (at any time) to exit the program.

 ## Utility